aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-xlsb/_index.md

 ---
-title: Convert PPT to XLSB via C# or online
+title: Convert PPT to XLSB via C# or Online App
 description: Convert PPT to XLSB in C# without using Microsoft Excel or Powerpoint or online.
 Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/ppt-to-xlsb/
 family: total